erigontech/erigon-snapshot/README.md

 This repo contains the snapshot data used when syncing Erigon with snapshots enabled.

+## Add new files

+Run:

+./build/bin/downloader torrent_hashes --datadir=<your> --chain=<your>

+Add new files to this repository.
+Update dependency in erigon's go.mod

 ## Generating Magnet Links

 This repo contains a shell script that can be used to generate [Magnet Links](https://en.wikipedia.org/wiki/Magnet_URI_scheme)